ruruchouu/DH150-Christine-Yu/Assignment06/README.md

 1. **Improved Search Results** - provides a clear concise list of search results
 2. **Linked to Calendar** - allows linkage of workshops with any calendar
 3. **International Resources Section** - offers information about international students resources

+### Tasks
+The low-fidelity prototype supports these tasks:

+1. Input search keywords.
+2. Provide search suggestions.
+3. Generate a list of search results.
+4.